-Note however that if the sentence is going to be grammatical a pause after gonbidatuak is always necessary (as in the example in (i)), and on the other that in this kind of examples the element that is the predicate is gonbidatuak, and not batzuk.
+Note however that for the sentence to be grammatical a pause after gonbidatuak is always necessary (as in the example in (i)), and on the other that in this kind of example the element that is the predicate is gonbidatuak, and not batzuk.
 In fact, gonbidatuak in (i) has been moved to the front from sentence final position, and the natural word order is (ii).